Adventure of the Dancing Men Analysis

 At the manor

 Holmes sat in a great, old-fashioned chair, his inexorable eyes gleaming out of his haggard face.
 I could read in them a set purpose to devote his life to this quest until the client whom he had failed to save should at last be avenged.
-(Compare that to his flippancy at the end of many cases.)
+(This is quite a contrast to Holmes' flippancy at the end of many cases.)

 About Hilton Cubitt